THE-Port/ThePortHackathon-Pier15/README.md

     -   To find peaks in the graph
     -   input is time vs amplitude that is present in input.txt
-    -   peakfind.py return all the peaks with their corresponding time
+    -   peakfind.py returns all the peaks with their corresponding time

 Part 2